RULES – 8YO OPEN Division:

 2. The player as a pitcher must have 1 foot on or inside the line of the pitching circle and must wear a helmet.

-3. The outfielders must be in the outfield grass.
-The outfielders must be positioned behind the start of the outfield grass until the ball is hit.
+3. The outfielders must be positioned behind the start of the outfield grass until the ball is hit.

 Player Shortage & Sub Rules

-2. There are no sliding method rules except at home plate.
-On any play at home plate, players must slide feet first, if sliding and avoid a collision with the catcher.
+2. On any play at home plate, players must slide feet first, if sliding and avoid a collision with the catcher.
 If not sliding, they must also avoid a collision.
 The catcher may block the plate only if he has the ball.